azychen/Project-Starter/README.md

 > _**What** will the application do?_

 This project will be able simulate a 2 dimensional physical environment under the effects of gravity and collisions with other objects.
-In addition, various objects may be created by a user, including balls - all with physical properties able to be specified by the user.
+In addition, objects may be created by a user, with physical properties able to be specified by the user.

 > _**Who** will use it?_